-CSA recognizes revenues when a client has been directed by the courts to the organization and the client has enrolled in a DUI program by completing and signing a contract for a term assigned by the court.
+CSA records the current and future revenues as an accounts receivable with an offset to unearned revenue liability for the amount due throughout the program when a client has been directed by the courts to the organization and the client has enrolled in a DUI program by completing and signing a contract for a term assigned by the court.
 The courts determine the specific program mandated to the client, and the client becomes obligated for the funds due to the program in order to have their drivers licenses reinstated.
-Enrolled clients expected dues are recorded in accounts receivable, and offset by an unearned revenue liability for the amount due throughout the program.
 As clients continue to pay for their programming and classwork, accounts receivable and unearned income are reduced and revenue recognized to the extent of the funds received.
-The accounts receivable and unearned revenue have been netted together within the accompanying statement of financial position.
-The anticipated future revenues to be recognized for clients currently enrolled in the program(s) as of December 31, 2016 amounts to \$273,061 which will be recognized in the period earned.
+The accounts receivable and unearned revenue have been netted together within the accompanying consolidated and combined statements of financial position.
+The anticipated future revenues to be recognized for clients currently enrolled in the program(s) as of December 31, 2017 and 2016, amounted to \$202,251 and \$273,061, respectively, which will be recognized in the periods earned.